Troubleshooting Dodge ABS Light & How to Fix It

 - 1998 – 2008 Dodge VAN

 The Kelsey Hayes 325 ABS module may be the root of the issue if the ABS pump is constantly running or if a C0265 or 65 diagnostic trouble code is generated upon scanning the vehicle for errors.
 However, an illuminated ABS or BRAKE light on the dashboard doesn’t necessarily indicate a faulty ABS module.
 The C0265 diagnostic trouble code or the continuous operation of the pump are two giveaway symptoms of the ABS module.
 If the ABS pump doesn’t stop running, we advise identifying the ABS pump fuse and removing it to safeguard the pump from potential burnout.
-This fuse is typically found in the fuse panel located under the hood in the engine compartment and is usually a 50A fuse in most Dodge vehicles.
+This fuse is typically found in the fuse panel under the engine compartment hood and is usually a 50A fuse in most Dodge vehicles.

 A loose battery terminal can also lead to the ABS light coming on and staying on or flickering.
 Check the battery terminals and clean them if necessary.